INQUIMUS 2019: 26th – 28th November 2019 at UN Campus, Bonn, Germany

 ● Achievements and challenges

-IMPORTANT: Please submit your abstract by September 15, 2019 to firstname.lastname@example.org
+IMPORTANT: EXTENDED DEADLINE: Sunday, September 29, 2019.
+Please submit your abstract to: firstname.lastname@example.org

 Scientific Committee – INQUIMUS